There's nothing better than a hot cup of coffee in the morning.

 Why Are Burr Coffee Makers Better Than Blade?

-The main reason why burr grinders are better than blade is because they actually grind the coffee into uniform particles, while blade grinders cut and splice the coffee beans.
+The main reason why burr grinders are better than blade is because they actually grind the coffee into uniform particles, while a blade grinder cut and splice the fresh coffee beans.
 You can see the difference in the grind quality below.

 An uniform grind results in a great tasting coffee as the coffee is extracted evenly.
 While an uneven grind means the extraction will be sporadic, with a big chance of grinds will finding their way into your cup.